 Wetsuit Changing Matt & Bag

-No this is great little invention – combining a wetsuit with a changing mat.
+Now this is great little invention – combining a wetsuit bag with a changing mat.
 This means that where you’re getting changed, be it on the beach or in the parking lot, you won’t have to worry about your wetsuit getting sandy/dirty.
 Once you’ve taken it off, simply pull the draw strings and your wetsuit will be in the bag.

 Don’t fuss around trying to find a changing room.
 Get changed by slinging this towel poncho over you.
 Changing in and out of your wetsuit becomes simple, comfortable and warm.
+You can find a top quality surf poncho here.

 High Strength Zinc Sunscreen